pyeventsourcing/esdbclient/README.md

 match the type strings of recorded events that should not be included.
 By default, this argument will exclude EventStoreDB "system events", which by convention all have type strings that start with the `$` sign.
-But it can be used to also exclude snapshots.
+But it can be used to also exclude snapshots, if all snapshots are recorded with the same type string.
 This argument is ignored if `filter_include` is set.

 Please note, characters that have a special meaning in regular expressions will need to be escaped with double-backslash when using these characters